ianl-terawe/academy/datascience/cogserv/prelims.md

 Data Science is interdisciplinary in nature.
 Even though this is intended to be an introduction that places emphasis on transitioning the desktop experience into the cloud, prerequisites span various disciplines and practices:

-- IT - High-level, conceptual understandings of cloud computing and command-line use of Linux-based VMs comprise the IT-related prerequisites.
+- IT - High-level, conceptual understandings of cloud and edge computing plus command-line use of Linux-based VMs comprise the IT-related prerequisites.
 Implicit with the use of a cloud-based VM is the ability to connect via `ssh` through use of a local client, as well as via `https` through use of a web browser (to allow for use of Jupyter Notebooks).
 - Languages and frameworks - Examples, where appropriate, are provided in Python and R. Thus, some familiarity with these languages is required.
 In most cases, code samples are available in other programming languages; references to these resources are provided.
 Although use is made of various frameworks for Machine and/or Deep Learning, only a high-level conceptual understanding is required.
 - Machine and Deep Learning - At a conceptual level, and understanding of Machine and Deep Learning is beneficial.
 For example, algorithms (e.g., decision trees) may be incoporated by reference only - and not covered in any detailed sense.
+Additionally, common terminology (e.g., training, inferencing) is employed without elaboration.

+For those lacking a background in Machine and/or Deep Learning, a variety of resources exist - e.g., online resources of various types that target various levels of learners.
+Of course, most institutions provide the required background through academic courses.
+Those well grounded in this subject will be well placed to appreciate this module to a much deeper of detail.

 <!--- math? --->